snr1988/music-php-proj/README.md

 Improve maintainability by identifying code smells.
 Promote clean code practices by setting quality gates before deployment.
 By maintaining high code quality, this application remains secure, efficient, and scalable.

+# How to Run the Project
+To run this project locally, follow these steps:

+Clone the Repository: git clone https://github.com/dhulkii/music-php-proj.git
+* Dockerize the Application: Ensure Docker is installed and run the Docker container to start the application in an isolated environment.

+* Run Jenkins Pipeline: Jenkins will automate the build and deploy processes.
+You can also manually run the pipeline to observe the automated CI/CD flow.

+* Check Code Quality with SonarQube: Before each deployment, verify code quality through SonarQube analysis, either by running it locally or within the Jenkins pipeline.